-BRC's ToR were approved by the Board in March 2020, when Eurobank was established, and will be reviewed at least every two (2) years and revised, if necessary, unless significant changes in the role, responsibilities, organization and/or regulatory requirements necessitate earlier revision.
+BRC's ToR are reviewed at least every two (2) years and revised, if necessary, unless significant changes in the role, responsibilities, organization and/or regulatory requirements necessitate earlier revision.
+The ToR are approved by the Board.

 BRC's Performance Evaluation